approvals/ApprovalTests.Net/docs/ApprovalTests/ReportersGettingStarted.md

 ### Rendering

 Let's say your test result is some HTML.
-In the beginning you might want to render it in a bowser to be able to see that it is indeed what you want.
+In the beginning you might want to render it in a browser to be able to see that it is indeed what you want.
 In this moment, try the  `FileLauncherReporter`.
 Which will open the `.received.` file in the application associated to it on your machine.

 This is useful for many types of test results including, xml, svg, csv, html, images, sound files, etc...